 It is the University’s policy to receive the minimum amount of value from a piece of equipment or furniture.
 When it has been determined that no further value is to be realized by the University through utilization of a particular piece of equipment and/or furniture, said item shall be declared surplus.
 Surplus items will be disposed of in a manner consistent with procedures as set forth below.

-When it is determined by the user department that an item has served its original purpose and no longer provides any value to the department, the department should contact the Inventory Control Department.
-Inventory Control will remove the item from the department and determine if the item should be slated for surplus.
+When it is determined by the user department that an item has served its original purpose and no longer provides any value to the department, the department should contact Jason Welch.

 In most circumstances, an item would be declared surplus when both the user and the department head have determined that a particular piece of equipment and/or furniture has met its useful life and, as such, offers no further value to the university beyond salvage worth.

-Transfer arrangements for the surplus property can be made by calling the Inventory Control Department at extension 4148.
+Transfer arrangements for the surplus property can be made by calling Jason Welch at extension 4890.

-Once the decision has been made that an item should be surplused by a department, the Inventory Control Department will contact other University departments about the availability of the item for campus use.
+Once the decision has been made that an item should be surplused by a department, Jason Welch will contact other University departments about the availability of the item for campus use.
 If no other campus departments are interested in the surplus property, the item may be advertised to the other State System Universities.
 If no other SSHE Universities are interested in the property, the items may be sold through a public sale, bid process or goodwill offering.

-Approximately twice a year (Spring/Fall) the Inventory Control Department will hold a public sale of all surplus property.
+Approximately twice a year (Spring/Fall) a public sale will be held of all surplus property.
 This public sale may be through auction or simply via a “tag sale” open to the public.
-University employees may not purchase University property at such sales.
+University employees MAY NOT purchase University property at such sales.

 The University’s intent to sell surplus items through a sealed bid will be advertised in at least three newspapers.
 Appropriate dates, applicable terms and conditions, and a description of the materials available for sale will be include in the notice.